Home Chronicles Live Inhabitants Biomes Build FAQ

 Known Predators: Caribbean Hermit Crab & Mangrove Tree Crab

-Currently: Unknown
+Currently: Successfully

 Population Size: 5